SummerYYY96/SummerYYY96/README.md

 ### 🔭 I’m currently working on
 - RNA-seq and single-cell RNA-seq analysis with interests in finding Ewing Sarcoma signature
+- Pipeline development on identification of aberrant splicing events in cancer

 ### 🌱 I’m currently learning
 - Signal processing and machine learning